5G-ERA/docs/Middleware/configuration/installation/infrastructure/Edge/readme.md

-# Infrastructure deployment with Terraform and CROP Middleware installation for local Edge
+# Infrastructure deployment with Terraform and CRoP Middleware installation for local Edge

-The CROP Middleware system relies on numerous backing services that have to be deployed before its own installation process, such as: `redis`, `influxdb`, `rabbitmq`, `ingress-nginx`, `loki/grafana`, and a customized `central-api` which is responsible for the CROP registration and scalability management.
-When finishing this tutorial you should have CROP Middleware deployed and connected to all the baking infrustructure.
+The CRoP Middleware system relies on numerous backing services that have to be deployed before its own installation process, such as: `redis`, `influxdb`, `rabbitmq`, `ingress-nginx`, `loki/grafana`, and a customized `central-api` which is responsible for the CRoP Middleware registration and scalability management.
+When finishing this tutorial you should have CRoP Middleware deployed and connected to all the baking infrustructure.
 It is recomended to use the configurarion and deployment files that are linked to this tutorial for successful completion.
+Section ***6*** of the tutorial is optional, one should proceed with this section only for multiple Middleware deployments.

 ## Prerequisites

-This installation tutorial assumes the CROP Middleware is installed in the `Ubuntu` system with version `20.04` or newer.
+This installation tutorial assumes the CRoP Middleware is installed in the `Ubuntu` system with version `20.04` or newer.

-The recommended hardware specifications for running the CROP Middleware locally for testing purposes are:
+The recommended hardware specifications for running the CRoP Middleware locally for testing purposes are:

 * CPU - 4 cores
 * RAM - 16 GB or above